Throwball

 Throwball is a non-contact ball sport played across a net between two teams of seven players on a rectangular court.

 Throwball is popular in Asia, especially on the Indian subcontinent, and was first played in India as a women's sport in Chennai during the 1940s.
 Like volleyball, the game's roots are linked with the YMCA.
-Both volleyball and Newcomb ball, while older games, share many similarities with throwball.
-Throwball rules were first drafted in 1955 and India's first national level championship was played in 1980.
+Throwball shares many elements with both volleyball and Newcomb ball.
+Throwball rules were first drafted in 1955 and India's first national championship of the sport was played in 1980.

 The International Throwball Federation is the highest governing body for the sport.

 International Throwball Federation (ITF)

-Asian Throwball Federation (ATF) was established in 1996 with 9 nations.
-ITF was established in August 2002 in India.
+The Asian Throwball Federation (ATF) was established in 1996 consisting of 9 nations.
+The International Throwball Federation (ITF) was established in August 2002 in India.

-Events 1992 in Asia and 2000 in World.
-International Throwball Federation registered since 2008 in SportAccord.
+Some events have been: a 1992 Asia competition and a 2000 world competition.
+The International Throwball Federation has been registered since 2008 according to SportAccord.

-International Throwball Federation is registered since 2008 with 50+ countries.